Rey Palacios: Career

+Professional baseball

 Palacios attended Kingsborough Community College in his hometown of Brooklyn, New York.
-In 1982, he signed with the Detroit Tigers as an undrafted free agent, and was assigned to the Rookie-level Bristol Tigers for the 1983 minor league season.
+In 1982, he signed with the Detroit Tigers as an undrafted free agent and was assigned to the Rookie-level Bristol Tigers for the 1983 minor league season.
 Palacios worked his way through the Tigers minor league organization, eventually reaching the Triple-A Toledo Mud Hens in 1987.
-In 1988, Palacios was traded to the Kansas City Royals, along with Mark Lee, for Ted Power.
+In 1988, Palacios was traded to the Kansas City Royals, along with Mark Lee, in exchange for Ted Power.
 He would play in five games for the Royals that year, hitting .091.
 Palacios split time in 1989 and 1990 with the Royals and the Triple-A Omaha Royals, appearing in 96 MLB games and 38 Minor League games.
 He did not play at any level in 1991, and in 1992 played 29 games with the Double-A Midland Angels of the California Angels minor league organization.
 In 1993, Palacios played one game with the Baltimore Orioles Triple-A affiliate, the Rochester Red Wings, before retiring.

+After baseball

+After Palacios retired, he worked as a firefighter for the New York City Fire Department for 25 years.
+Palacios assisted in the search and rescue efforts when the September 11 attacks happened.
+Palacios responded with Ladder Company 101, Engine 202, Battalion 32 out of Red Hook, Brooklyn, which was the ladder company he worked with.
+Battalion 32 had the most firefighter fatalities out of any battalion that day, with 19.